Student Code of Conduct and Resolution Procedures

 - The quality of the investigation or ability to hear from witnesses who have critical case information may be compromised

 There are several forms of resolution available, depending on the nature of the incident and the time of the academic year.
-Other than as described below, the Dean of Student Affairs or his/her designee will determine the most appropriate resolution option to be used in a given case.
-The Dean of Student Affairs and the Student Conduct Officer will ensure that all investigators, hearing officials, and hearing bodies are appropriately trained to conduct proceedings in a fair, impartial, and timely manner.
+Other than as described below, the Dean of Students or his/her designee will determine the most appropriate resolution option to be used in a given case.
+The Dean of Students and the Student Conduct Officer will ensure that all investigators, hearing officials, and hearing bodies are appropriately trained to conduct proceedings in a fair, impartial, and timely manner.

 Incidents of academic dishonesty which occur within the context of a specific course are resolved by the academic department in accordance with the campus academic honesty policy.
 In such a case, the instructor or academic department determines if academic dishonesty occurred, and what the academic penalty should be.
 Possible outcomes within the course include but are not limited to a lower grade on the assignment or in the course, a zero for the assignment/exam, the opportunity to re-submit an assignment, or an F in the course.
 A student who receives an academic penalty is not permitted to withdraw from the course in order to avoid it.
 Students may follow the academic complaint process to appeal or challenge an instructor or a department's decisions.
 All incidents should be reported to the Student Conduct Officer to ensure that students do not engage in further academic dishonesty in other courses.
 Incidents occurring outside of a specific course should be referred through the student conduct process.
 Students who engage in dishonesty in more than one course may also face charges through the campus conduct process.